aery32/aery32/README.md

 ### Changelog for the next release

 - Minor change in Sublime Text 2 project file.
-No need to change build system manually any more.
+No need to change build system manually any more (from Tools > Build System).

-- Makefile modifications:
+- It's now possible to define project wide (global) settings in one file.
+  See `settings.h` header file.
+This file is passed to gcc via `-include` option.
+- Build system modifications
   - Uses now -O0 optimization for debugging.
 This allows to set breakpoints in Atmel Studio 6.
 Silences the following error: "The breakpoint will not currently be hit.
 Unable to set requested breakpoint on target."
 However, be aware that some programs may not work properly with -O0 optimization.
     In that case try -O1.
   - The creation of `obj/` directory has been removed.
 It was just adding unnecessary complexity to the Makefile.
 Thus removing it.
 - New linker script, which sets stack size to 4KB by default.
   - The previous linker script, adapted from the AVR32 GNU Toolchain (the one that avr32-gcc uses if none was given), was only slightly modified to start program from correct address.
-However, it was not known that in the default version of this linker script, the heap and stack sections weren't defined.
+It was not known that in the default version of this linker script, the heap and stack sections weren't defined.
 This is now corrected with additional major clean up for the file.

 ### v0.4.2

 - New functions:
   - `twi_is_enabled`
-  - `flashc_read_userpage`, `flashc_save_userpage`, `flashc_userpage_isempty`, `flashc_read_fusebits`, `flashc_write_fusebit`, `flashc_write_fusebyte`
+  - `flashc_read_userpage`, `flashc_save_userpage`, `flashc_userpage_isempty`,
+    `flashc_read_fusebits`, `flashc_write_fusebit`, `flashc_write_fusebyte`
 - New examples:
   - Scroll text on hd44780 type display, `examples/displays/hd44780_scroll_text.cpp`.
   - External interrupt on pin change, `examples/gpio_extint_pin_change.cpp`.
 - Explicitly define twi pins as GPIO_OPENDRAIN in the twi scan example.
 - Define GCC built-in functions as extern to silence the warnings with SublimeClang ST2 plug-in.
 - Bug fixes:
   - Handle the division by zero gracefully in `aery::pwm_update_dutycl()`.
     Closes gh-13.

 ### v0.4.1